NickDahl/jupyter-demo/README.md

 This repository to meant to provide some basic files for experimenting with Jupyter Labs.
 During the lab session we will be working through the following steps:

-1. Ceeate a fork of this repo into your own organization, i.e. create a copy at `<username>/jupyter-demo`.
+1. Create a fork of this repo into your own organization, i.e. create a copy at `<username>/jupyter-demo`.

 2. Clone the repo to your Jupyter Lab session (container, stat server, local machine).